vidarh/writing-a-compiler-in-ruby/README.md

 **NOTE** This is still wildly incomplete.

-## Status as of September 15th 2019
+## Status as of September 17th 2019

 (see commit history for README.md for past updates; I will consolidate this regularly to be current state only)

  * The bootstrapped compiler will now generate a full parse for the selftest.
-There are minor differences down to compiler bugs:
+There's one minor difference left in the output.
-   * the last entry of the `Operators` hash does not get output.
+ * Trying to compile the full selftest with the bootstrapped compiler crashes during code generation in compile_case.
+Given that `case` is only used in a handful of places in the compiler this bug ought to be reasonably easy to track down.
-   * The argument to `STDERR.puts` in `expect_dquoted` gets parsed as false (I believe the bug causing this is already captured as a testcase)
+ * Immediate focus is to fix whatever prevents it from completing the compilation and get the selftest compiled by the bootstrapped compiler to run.
-   * Most of the other differences appears to be caused by the same issue as the bug causing problems in `expect_quoted`.
+ * Next goal is to collate and find test-cases covering the 30+ places in the compiler currently annotated with @bug, and fix them, as they're likely also affecting other parts of the compiler.
-   * Next focus is to weed out the above, and then attempt to get the selftest to run after compilation by the bootstrapped compiler, and then collate and find test-cases covering the 30+ places in the compiler currently annotated with @bug, as they're likely also affecting other parts of the compiler.
+ * Third priority will then be to either reduce GC overhead (see below) *or* get an initial subset of the [Ruby Spec Suite](https://github.com/ruby/spec) to compile.

  * Garbage collector is integrated; garbage collection article nearly done.
  * ARGV works, and as a result the separate bootstrap version of the compiler driver is